Game Recap: Shakira Austin Shines Despite Storm’s Game-Winner

 Photo by Stephen Gosling

-Concluding a back-to-back weekend, the Washington Mystics were narrowly defeated 84-82 by the Seattle Storm Sunday afternoon at CareFirst Arena.
+Concluding a back-to-back weekend, the Washington Mystics fell just short Sunday afternoon, dropping an 84-82 nail-biter to the Seattle Storm at CareFirst Arena.

-Alysha Clark made her second start of the season.
-Brittney Sykes faced her former team for the first time since the August 5 trade that sent Sykes to Seattle for Clark and a 2026 first-round pick.
-Seattle outscored Washington in the first half (48-39) and led by as many as 14 at one point.
-However, just like they have done many times this season, the Mystics, behind a career performance from Shakira Austin, battled back to outscore the Storm 43-36, despite coming up short in a nail biter.
+Alysha Clark made her second start of the season, while Brittney Sykes faced her former team for the first time since the August 5 trade that sent her to Seattle in exchange for Clark and a 2026 first-round pick.

 Play of the Game